pip-services/pip-services-docs/content/en/net/grpc/services/grpc_service.md

 #### RegisterMethod

-Registers a method in GRPC service.
+Registers a method in a gRPC service.

 - where TRequest : class, IMessage\<TRequest\>, new()
 - where TResponse : class, IMessage\<TResponse\>, new()